 **BIOH 201 (Anatomy and Physiology I) MUST be one of the three completed science courses in order to apply

-- A MSU-Bozeman cumulative GPA of 3.0 or higher is required prior to enrolling in the first semester of the junior year of upper division coursework.
+- An MSU-Bozeman cumulative GPA of 3.0 or higher is required prior to enrolling in the first semester of the junior year of nursing coursework.

-- Campus placements will be based on the student’s ranking of campus (5 in the fall, 4 in the spring) on his/her application.
-If a student is not offered his/her 1st campus choice, he/she may request to be on the wait list for the desired campus and if not placed from the wait list, may re-apply during the next application period.
+- Campus placements will be based on the student’s ranking of campus on their application.
+If a student is not offered their 1st campus choice, they may request placement on the wait list for the desired campus.
+If they are not placed from the waitlist, the student may re-apply during the next application period.

 - To apply to the BSN Program at MSU you must use Nursing CAS portal, the nursing profession’s online application service.
 The BSN application will only be available beginning on June 15th and November 15th.